ib-ruby/ib-technical-analysis/README.md

 `IB-Technical-Analysis` calculations are embedded in the `Enumerator`-class.

-The List is simply iterated, the iteration method defines the indicator.
+The List is simply iterated.

-The algorithms to calculate a single entry are exposed to streaming datasources.

 Thus
 ```ruby